italiangrid/docker-compose/README.md

 # docker-compose
-compose file for deploying services
+This component contains compose file for the deployment of services on different containers